AbigailGreen/AyrshireWitches/README.md

 ## Paint 3D:
 Paint 3D was used to add names of witches and arrows to the map image.

 # Testing

-This site was tested in Chrome and Microsoft Edge on PC, as well as iPad and iPhone XR.
+This site was tested in Chrome and Microsoft Edge on PC, as well as an iPad and iPhone XR.

 The site was found to be appearing correctly, and was responsive to changing screen sizes when using the devtools device toolbar.